AlexanderTar/nitpick-ai-action/README.md

 Set this to `true` if you want the action to request changes on the pull request.
 If set to `false` (default), the action will post the review as a comment.
 This input is optional.

+### ignore-patterns

+This input is an array of glob patterns for files to ignore during the code review.
+It is optional and defaults to an empty array.

 ## Usage

 To use Nitpick AI Action in your GitHub workflow, add the following step to your GitHub workflow file: